kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 **7. As a user, I should be able to use a console interface to operate the address book, so that I can navigate and use the different functions easily.**
 - [x] 7.1 Throws exception when main menu input is empty
 - [x] 7.2 Throws exception when main menu input is not a number between 0 and 5

+_Note: Tests starting with * are designed for the additional tasks._